From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Related Work

 \subsection{AI Agents and Safety}

-LLM-based techniques are moving from limited chat bots to agents \cite{Park2023GenerativeAI, Wang2023HumanoidAP, Liu2023BOLAABA, Liu2023AgentBenchEL, ahn2022icanisay,palme} which have the capability to interact with both physical and digital environments.
+LLM-based techniques are moving from limited chat bots to agents \cite{Park2023GenerativeAI, Wang2023HumanoidAP, Liu2023BOLAABA, Liu2023AgentBenchEL, ahn2022icanisay,palme, li_zero-shot_2023, zhang_ufo_2024, song_visiontasker_2024, zhang_llamatouch_2024, vu_gptvoicetasker_2024} which have the capability to interact with both physical and digital environments.
 The functionality of these agents also varies based on their initiatives and agencies.
 Extensive works have explored using LLMs as assistants for creativity tasks including writing \cite{Lee2022CoAuthorDA, Chakrabarty2022HelpMW}, coding \cite{Wu2024UICoderFL, Agarwal2024CopilotEH}, and content generation \cite{Chang2023MuseTG, Lin2023VideoDirectorGPTCM, Kondratyuk2023VideoPoetAL}.
 In the meantime, a number of research efforts have started to explore autonomous AI agents with stronger initiatives and agencies.
 These agents have been employed in tasks including autonomous decision-making in dynamic environments \cite{Wu2023AutoGenEN, Hong2023MetaGPTMP, Liu2023DynamicLN}, adaptive problem-solving \cite{Lu2023ChameleonPC, Nascimento2023GPTintheLoopAD}, conducting research \cite{Dai2023LLMintheloopLL}, manipulating digital interfaces \cite{Wen2023AutoDroidLT, Ruan2023TPTULL}, and even interacting with the real world via robotics and IoT systems \cite{Xiao2023LLMAH, Yang2023LLMGrounderO3, Cui2023LLMindOA}.
 These advancements brought us back to the discussion which emerged in earlier years of AI and HCI research, i.e., the dynamics between users and system initiatives \cite{Horvitz1999PrinciplesOM, Hartmann2009ChallengesID, Amershi2019GuidelinesFH}.
-More recently, as LLM-based agents' capabilities have been advanced in different tasks, it is more crucial to address the problem of identifying and reacting to consequences or risks of agent actions, and introduce human confirmation or intervention when necessary.
-Works focusing on the trustworthiness and safety \cite{Sun2024TrustLLMTI, Bai2022ConstitutionalAH, Glaese2022ImprovingAO} of such agents include ToolEmu \cite{Ruan2023IdentifyingTR} which used an language model emulated sandbox to identify the risks of agents, and TrustAgent \cite{Hua2024TrustAgentTS} which used three strategic planning to inject safety knowledge, generate safe plans, and inspect post-planning.
+Fitts first discussed the tradeoff between user initiative and machine agency \cite{fitts1951human} by emphasizing the design of systems that align with human cognitive and physical capabilities to improve operator performance and reduce errors.
+It was followed by the allocation frameworks proposed by Sheridan et al. \cite{sheridan1978human} and Parasuraman et al. \cite{parasuraman_model_2000}, where humans were assigned high-level decision-making and unexpected situation handling tasks, and computers assigned with executing repetitive and precise control actions.
+Shneiderman \cite{shneiderman_human-centered_2020} also argued more recently that initiative and automation are a two-dimensional construct that humans and AI can both possess high or low levels.
+Muller and Weisz \cite{muller_extending_2022} also extended this view by showing how initiative levels can dynamically change within an application.
+Another related area is robotic process automation (RPA) and its risks in the automation process \cite{hong2023robotic, eulerich_dark_2024}.
+However, our taxonomy focuses on categorizing the impacts of UI tasks, enabling systems to dynamically shift agency between AI agents and humans depending on the impact and requirements of the task, rather than directly addressing the contexts of where the agency shifts.